ivan-lednev/obsidian-task-archiver/README.md

-The plugin adds a sindgle command that moves completed tasks in the active file either under a pre-configured heading in the same file or to a separate file.
+The plugin adds commands that either delete or move completed tasks in the active file either under a pre-configured heading in the same file or to a separate file.

-This is handy if you like organizing your tasks in an outline: completed tasks don't clutter up your workspace, but you can still go back to them.
+This is handy if you like organizing your tasks in an outline: completed tasks don't clutter up your workspace, but you can still go back to them when needed.

 ## Here is what it looks like